2018

 17 May 2018

-Why study health policy?
+Why study health policy and planning?

-Health policy involves the decisions, actions and plans that are undertaken to achieve health goals within societies.
+Health policy and planning involves the decisions, actions and plans that are undertaken to achieve health goals within societies.
 It encompasses rules, regulations, practices and actions that shape behaviour, including the way in which healthcare and health promotion systems are designed and implemented.

 16 May 2018